DIY Cleaning of Light-Colored Upholstery

 I had a similar problem with a white upholstered couch and a major case of the “grubbies”.
 I had really great luck with a dry sponge.
 This is a specific type of sponge that you use perfectly dry but it seems to lift a lot of dirt and grime.
 Takes a bit of elbow grease but is really effective.
 You can wash it when it gets too dirty and then wait for it to dry completely before using it again.
 It is also a great tool for picking up pet hair.

-They can be purchased for about $5 at most hardware and large discount stores and it lasts forever.
+They can be purchased for about $5 to $10 at most hardware and large discount stores and it lasts forever.
 I wouldn’t trade mine for a silver saddle!

 Mean Green Does the Job for Cleaning Light-Colored Upholstery

 I use an inexpensive product in my carpet cleaner for my carpets and upholstery.
 It works best on the toughest grime including cigarette smoke and residues.
 I use it on my walls, floors, stove and just about everywhere.
 But dilute it for items of color just in case fading may occur.
 The product is called Mean Green.
 This is not to be confused with “Simple Green”.
 It can be found at most dollar stores, Family Dollar, and Dollar Zones.

 If you rent a rug doctor that has the upholstery attachment, put half the amount of Mean Green that the cleaner requires for upholstery.
 Do a test spot first, of course.
 You can do that by spraying a squirt from the bottle directly on an inconspicuous spot and wiping it with a damp white washcloth.
 If Mean Green won’t get the stains out, I promise you, nothing will!